VarboxInternational/docs/installation.md

 #### Copy Seeder Classes

 Copy all seeder classes from inside the `varbox/database/seeds` directory into your own `database/seeds` directory.
-Also, don't forget to change the files' extension from `stub` to `php`.
+Also, don't forget to change the files' extensions from `stub` to `php`.

 ```
 cp varbox/database/seeds/PermissionsSeeder.stub database/seeds/PermissionsSeeder.php